-All students who satisfactorily complete the POC curriculum requirements are commissioned as second lieutenants in the U.S. Air Force, and will serve on active duty in a career specialty they have chosen, consistent with USAF needs.
+All students who satisfactorily complete the POC curriculum requirements are commissioned as second lieutenants in the US Air Force and will serve on active duty in a career specialty they have chosen, consistent with U.S. Air Force needs.
+Most cadets incur a four-year active duty and a four-year inactive reserve commitment to the U.S. Air Force.

-For additional information, or if you have specific questions about the Air Force Reserve Officer Training Program, contact the Aerospace Studies Department, at 1-800-945-5378, extension 4860, or at http://wilkes1.wilkes.edu/afrotc.
+For additional information or if you have specific questions about AFROTC, contact the Air and Space Studies Department at 1-800-945-5378, ext.
+4860, or at http://wilkes1. wilkes.edu/~afrotc.